afnnnnn/kopihainan_after/README.md

 - Sharul Irfan bin Sharul Isram (1921825)
 - Muhammad Hazim bin Ibrahim (2014309)

+# Title: Kopi Hainan
+# Introduction
+Kopi Hainan is a beverage shop that sells coffee.
+The shop can be found in few locations, including within the IIUM Student Mall.
+Kopi Hainan serves their coffees, served with some toppings and flavours, to give customers a chance of personalizing their coffee, and bring smiles to the customer to enjoy their beverages.

+# Objective of the Enhancements
+Input validation:
+Authentication:
+Authorization:
+XSS & CSRF Prevention:
+Data Security Principles:
+File Security Principles:

 -Description-
 An enhanced and secured version of Kopi Hainan website